15 Master’s Degrees That Pay the Most in 2023

 BUSINESS ADMINISTRATION

 A master’s degree in business administration is designed to train and educate Finance, Human Resources, Strategy, Operations Management, and Marketing areas.
 Due to international popularity, many institutions have offered a diverse range of MBA programs that give graduates the flexibility to a competitive business world.
-Many pursue this degree because of the high-paying array of available opportunities.
-The annual median starting salary for MBA graduates is $115,000.

 Top Master’s in Business Administration Potential Careers and Salaries: